Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 Put the offshoots into their new pots.
 Cover them with a plastic bag for several days to hold in the moisture and help them get a good start.

-The parent plant will die back after producing offshoots.
-Remove it to leave more room for the plantlets to grow.
+The parent or mother plant will die back after producing offshoots.
+Remove and plant as potted offsets or leave more room for the individual plants to grow.

 How Long Does It Take For A Neoregelia To Bloom?